vqns/lite-xl-snippets/docs.md

 *   `snippet:user(id, default, transform)` -> `snippet`: adds a user node to `snippet`
     -   `snippet:u(id, default, transform)`
 *   `snippet:ok()` -> `snippet`: finalizes the snippet.

+Please note that these buildes are mutable; use `ok()` to get an independent snippet.
+This is a first level copy, i.e values used for the nodes, defaults, etc are only shallow copies and will reflect changes.

 ### Controlling snippets